freight-hub/freighthub-frontend-challenge/README.md

 # How to submit

 - Clone this repository.
 - A RESTful API for `shipments` is provided with the challenge.
-To run follow: [How to run API server?](#how-to-run-api-server)
+To run, follow: [How to run API server](#how-to-run-api-server)
 - Complete your project as described above within your local repository.
-- Ensure everything you want to commit is committed.
+- Make sure that there are scripts to start both the server and the client.
-- Please make sure that there are scripts to start both the server and the client.
+- Ensure everything you want to commit is committed (or else your code will not be included the bundle).
 - Create a git bundle: `git bundle create your_name.bundle --all`
 - Email the bundle file to your point of contact.